micmejia/bible-dump/NKJV/1 Chronicles/1 Chr 5.md

 and Bela the son of Azaz, the son of Shema, the son of Joel, who dwelt in Aroer, as far as Nebo and Baal Meon.

 ###### 9
-Eastward they settled as far as the [^c]entrance of the wilderness this side of the River Euphrates, because their cattle had [^d]multiplied in the land of Gilead.
+Eastward they settled as far as the entrance of the wilderness this side of the River Euphrates, because their cattle had multiplied in the land of Gilead.

 ###### 10
 Now in the days of Saul they made war with the Hagrites, who fell by their hand; and they dwelt in their tents throughout the entire _area_ east of Gilead. ## The Family of Gad